Education guide - Billing multiple MBS items

-If the independent procedure is not an integral part of another procedure you’ve performed, check the description of all the items you performed on the same occasion.
+If the independent procedure isn't an integral part of another procedure you’ve performed, check the description of all the items you performed on the same occasion.
 This will help you determine if you can bill the independent procedure.

 If any of the items mention a body area or part, you can only bill the independent procedure if you performed the service on a different body area.
-If the independent procedure you perform meets this requirement, you should notate ‘separate body area’ or similar either:
+If the independent procedure meets this requirement, notate ‘separate body area’ or similar:

 - in the claim text.

 If the items don’t mention a body area or part, you can bill the independent procedure if you performed it through a separate incision.
 Make sure you note ‘separate incision’ or similar on the account or claim text.